 Setting up Progressive Web Apps or PWA in WordPress

 When we searched on WordPress for the best plugin for Progressive Web Apps, that have good reviews and top support we find out a plugin called Super Progressive Web Apps.
-We tried it and found its the best one for converting a WordPress website into PWA with a good user Interface and easy to setup.
+We tried it and found its the best one for converting a WordPress website into PWA with a good user Interface, Multi site support, Push notifications and easy to setup.

 Plugin Installation Steps